faiz5689/4413-Project/README.md

 ![Screenshot 2023-04-09 at 11 54 37 AM](https://user-images.githubusercontent.com/43624414/230795652-7271ce62-3901-483a-a25b-e3a5a110d1bb.png)

 Finally, you can also virtually try on items - make sure to enable access to your camera when the browser prompts you for it.
 When your face is in focus, press the MODEL to spawn the sunglasses model.
 Press ADJUST to adjust your system with your mouse.
-IMPORTANT NOTE: When you are done, press the back button on the browser then reload the page, which will bring you back to the home page.
-(We have been having some problems with exiting virtual try on, and this is the safest way to do it).
+IMPORTANT NOTE: There are some issues with the dependencies in the virtual try on feature.
+When you are done with try on, press the back button on the browser then reload the page, which will bring you back to the home page.
+(This is the safest way to do it).

 ![Screenshot 2023-04-09 at 12 05 34 PM](https://user-images.githubusercontent.com/43624414/230795666-23d852ba-9f89-4a2e-9b31-639d6119e73b.png)